-Inframammary (under the breast): traditional approach due to ease of technique and ability to visualize pocket creation and placement of implant.
+Inframammary (under the breast): traditional approach due to ease of technique and ability to visualize pocket creation and placement of the implant.
 This incision also allows manipulation of the tissues around the implant, as often required in revision surgery.
 The incision is well hidden at the breast fold and cannot be seen in a bikini or normal brassiere.
 All types of implants can be placed using this approach.

-Periareolar (around the areola): much less visible scar as it is hidden in the natural transition between the areola and breast skin.
+Periareolar (around the areola): a much less visible scar as it is hidden in the natural transition between the areola and breast skin.
 This technique can be used to reduce the size of a large areola at the same time.
-Due to the limited size of incision, all types of implants can be placed except for very large silicone implants since these are pre-made by the manufacturer.
+Due to the limited size of the incision, all types of implants can be placed except for very large silicone implants since these are pre-made by the manufacturer.
 Because this gives direct access to the breast, any manipulation that is required for contour shape improvement, such as in tuberous breasts or as needed in revision surgery, can be easily performed.
-This approach has not shown to decrease nipple sensation.
+This approach has not been shown to decrease nipple sensation.

 Transaxillary (under the armpit): the incision is hidden in a crease located within the armpit, thus there are no scars on the breast.
-Again, due to the limited size of incision, all types of implants can be placed except for very large silicone implants since these are pre-made by the manufacturer.
+Again, due to the limited size of the incision, all types of implants can be placed except for very large silicone implants since these are pre-made by the manufacturer.